Skip to main content

 Teresa Pierrie, MSA

-Ms. Pierrie is the Cohort Director for the inaugural Cumberland County Cohort.
+Ms. Pierrie is the Cohort Director for the Cumberland County Cohort, her third NELA cohort.
 Her career spans 36 years of service to Wake County Public School System (Raleigh, NC).
 She was a secondary English teacher, district and school administrator.
-Most recently she served as the Director of Programs for WakeEd Partnership, an education non-profit that brings the business community and community-at-large together to support public education in Wake County.
+Prior to joining the NELA team, she served as the WakeEd Partnership (wakeed.org) Program Director, an education non-profit that brings the business community and community-at-large together to support public education in Wake County.
 As a first generation college graduate, Ms. Pierrie’s greatest professional accomplishment has been her work in early college programming.
 She was the inaugural principal of Wake Young Women’s Leadership Academy, a proud OWL – Outstanding Woman Leader.
 Ms. Pierrie earned two degrees from NCSU: Master’s degree in Adult Education Training and Development and Master’s degree in School Administration.
-She is the proud parent of three children, one of whom is a doctoral candidate in the NCSU College of Education.
+She is the proud parent of three children, one of whom is a NCSU College of Education graduate.
 She can be reached at tdpierri@ncsu.edu.

 Fran Riddick, Ed.D.